zakodium/adonis-mongodb/README.md

 ### Using with the authentication provider

 Adonis MongoDB can be used to authenticate users with the `@adonisjs/auth` addon.
-Do enable it, edit the following files:
+To enable it, edit the following files:

 #### `contracts/auth.ts`